What Science Hack Day is all about, video from Science Hack Day SF 2013, shot by KQED

 People organically form multidisciplinary teams over the course of a weekend: particle physicists team up with designers, marketers join forces with open source rocket scientists, writers collaborate with molecular biologists, and developers partner with school kids.
 Science Hack Day is inherently about mashing up ideas, mediums, industries and people to create sparks for future ideas, collaborations and inspirations to launch from.

-In 2011, I was awarded a grant from the Alfred P. Sloan Foundation to instigate the global expansion of Science Hack Day.
-10 awesome “ambassadors” from around the world were selected to attend the Science Hack Day I organize each year in San Francisco so as to experience the event first-hand and create one in their home city.
-The Science Hack Day ambassadors flew in from Brazil, Canada, Germany, Iceland, Ireland, Japan, Kenya, Mexico, South Africa and within the United States.
-To date, Science Hack Day has taken place in 10 cities around the globe and is being planned in dozens more.
+I am the global instigator of Science Hack Day: helping people around the world create the event and community in their own town.
+I also am the lead organizer of Science Hack Day in San Francisco each year.
+When funds allow, I coordinate the Science Hack Day Ambassador Program, a program that selects a group of awesome “ambassadors” from around the world to attend Science Hack Day in San Francisco so as to experience the event first-hand and create one in their home city.
+Science Hack Day ambassadors have flown in from Brazil, Canada, Germany, Iceland, Ireland, Japan, Kenya, Lebanon, Mexico, Myanmar, South Africa and other countries to take part in the program.
+To date, Science Hack Day has taken place in over 20 cities around the globe and is being planned in dozens more.
 Anyone is welcome to create a Science Hack Day in their city – there’s an “open source” set of guidelines for how to get started.